FortressOS/hakurei/README.md

   and headless systems.
 Defaults to `false`.

 * `user` specifies the privileged user with access to fortified applications.

-* `shell` is the shell used to run the launch command, required for sourcing the home-manager environment.

 * `stateDir` is the path to your persistent storage location.
 It is directly passed through to the impermanence module.